In this short lesson we’re gonna focus on two topics we tackled some time ago in this mini series of tutorials: Laravel and Docker.

 $ mkdir laravel_tutorial && cd laravel_tutorial $ curl -LO https://raw.githubusercontent.com/bitnami/bitnami-docker-laravel/master/docker-compose.yml $ docker-compose up

 Your Laravel default application should be up and running after a few time for downloading all the images from the repos.
-All you have to do now is to point your browser at this location: http://0.0.0.0:3000 and you should see the default Laravel welcome page.
+All you have to do now is to point your browser at this location: http://0.0.0.0:3000.
+You should see the default Laravel welcome page.

 The next thing you should do is to open another terminal within your shell and issue the following command, you will enter your container’s shell: